China says US moves to limit access to advanced computer chips hurt supply chains, cause huge losses - The Boston Globe

-BEIJING (AP) — China vigorously protested Wednesday the U.S. Commerce Department’s latest update of export controls to prevent exports to China of advanced computer chips and the equipment to make them.
+BEIJING — China vigorously protested Wednesday the US Commerce Department’s latest update of export controls to prevent exports to China of advanced computer chips and the equipment to make them.

 China’s Commerce Ministry said the controls were “improper” and urged that Washington lift them as soon as possible.